malbrain/Btree-source-code/README.md

 There are four major code sets in the standard btree source code:

 btree2s.c       Single Threaded/MultiProcess with latching supplied by advisory file locking.
 Works with network file systems.
+Only deletes leaf level pages.

+btree2t.c       Single Threaded/MultiProcess version that removes keys all the way back to an original empty btree.

 threads2h.c     Multi-Threaded/Multi-Process with latching implemented by a latch manager with pthreads/SRW latches in the first few btree pages.